 Tifosi might not be the first name that comes to mind when you're hunting for a new pair of riding shades, but the brand is popular in a wide range of sports and activities, making glasses for everything from cycling to gaming.
-The Sledge is one of their newest models and represents a foray into the new style of goggle-like high-coverage cycling glasses.
-The large lenses provide a wide field of vision and ample protection from the wind, debris, branches, and dust that you might encounter out on the road or trail.
+The Sledge represents a foray into the new style of goggle-like high-coverage cycling glasses.
+The large lenses provide a wide field of vision and ample protection from the wind, debris, branches, and dust you might encounter on the road or trail.
 We weren't sure what to expect from such an affordably-priced model, but we found a lot to like about these stylish glasses.

-Our matte white test glasses came standard with three lens options: A clear lens for low light, a high-contrast AC Red lens for medium to bright light, and a Smoke lens for bright light conditions.
-We found that the clear lens worked best for the low light of the forest while mountain biking, the Smoke lens was ideal for sunny days on the road bike, and the AC Red lens worked well in a huge range of conditions.
-All three lenses provided clear, distortion-free optics without too much glare even in the brightest conditions.
-Admittedly, differences in optical quality between high-end lenses can be very small, we didn't notice any discernable quality drop from many of the much more expensive models in our test to the Sledge.
+Our matte white test glasses came standard with three options: A clear lens for low light, a high-contrast AC Red lens for medium to bright light, and a Smoke lens for bright light conditions.
+We found that the clear lens worked best for the low light of the forest while mountain biking, the Smoke lens was ideal for sunny days on the road bike, and the AC Red lens worked well in a vast range of conditions.
+All three lenses provide clear, distortion-free optics without too much glare, even in the brightest conditions.
+Admittedly, differences in optical quality between high-end lenses can be minimal, and we didn't notice any discernable quality drop from many of the much more expensive models in our test to the Sledge.
 All three lenses are decentered, which helps to reduce distortion in your field of vision, and each lens protects from 100% of UVA and UVB rays to protect your eyes for the long haul.
-Tifosi also offers the Sledge in flashier Cyrstal Orange and Crystal Red frames with Clarion mirror, AC Red, and Clear lenses for an extra $10.
+Tifosi also offers the Sledge in flashier Cyrstal Orange and Crystal Red frames with Clarion mirror, AC Red, and Clear lenses.

 In addition to their optical quality, we also found that the three lenses were durable and scratch-resistant.
-Mountain biking on muddy trails and sweating our way up long climbs in the sun meant that we put these lenses through quite a few trailside cleanings using their microfiber storage bag.
-Despite the copious cleaning and having more than a couple of run-ins with trailside branches, none of the three lenses had any noticeable scratches or reduction in optical quality at the end of our field test.
-The lenses are constructed with scratch-resistant polycarbonate plastic that is both durable and reasonably good at repelling water and sweat.
+Mountain biking on muddy trails and sweating our way up long climbs in the Sun meant we put these lenses through several trailside cleanings using their microfiber storage bag.
+Despite the copious cleaning and a few run-ins with trailside branches, none of the three lenses had any noticeable scratches or reduced optical quality at the end of our field test.
+The lenses are constructed with scratch-resistant polycarbonate plastic that is durable and reasonably good at repelling water and sweat.

 Fit and Comfort

-There aren't a ton of fit adjustment options built into the frames like some of the more-expensive models in the test, but the Sledge does have flexible ear pieces that can be molded to fit different head shapes.
+There aren't many fit adjustment options built into the frames like some of the more expensive models in the test, but the Sledge has flexible earpieces that can be molded to fit different head shapes.
 During testing, we didn't find much adjustment of the ear pieces necessary, but for those out there who want to be able to fine-tune the fit, the adjustment will be helpful.

-The one-piece lens isn't the largest that we tested, but it certainly qualifies as massive in our book.
-We really like the coverage that the Sledge provides.
+The one-piece lens isn't the largest we tested, but it qualifies as massive in our book.
+We like the coverage that the Sledge provides.
 The lens sits close to the face and is shaped to allow the user a full field of vision.
-If you strain you can see the edges of the frame at the bottom and sides of your vision, but when your eyes are forward looking down the trail or road the glasses disappear on your face.
-When you're focused on the task at hand, it's easy to forget that you're wearing them at all.
+If you strain, you can see the edges of the frame at the bottom and sides of your vision, but when your eyes are forward-looking down the trail or road, the glasses disappear on your face.
+When you're focused on the task, it's easy to forget that you're wearing them.

-For such an inexpensive pair of glasses we were hugely impressed with how the Sledge handled our field test.
-Like we already mentioned, they stick in place on your head no matter how rough things get on the trail.
+For such an inexpensive pair of glasses, we were hugely impressed with how the Sledge handled our field test.
+As mentioned, they stick to your head no matter how rough things get on the trail.
 We tackled rough high-speed downhill trails, slow, technical rock gardens, and everything in between on our mountain bikes and never had any issues.

-Despite the close-to-the-face fit, the lens vents at the top of the glasses allowed enough airflow to keep things from getting foggy while moving, no matter how sweaty we were or how hard we were breathing.
+Despite the close-to-the-face fit, the lens vents at the top of the glasses allowed enough airflow to keep things from getting foggy while moving, no matter how sweaty or hard we were breathing.
 We did notice that once we came to a halt, these glasses do fog up more quickly and frequently than some of the most well-ventilated models we tested.
-We quickly learned to remove them and stow them away on top of our helmet or on the back of our head anytime we took a trailside break.
-With just a little bit of forward motion, though, they quickly clear up and allow clear vision.
+We quickly learned to remove them and stow them away on our helmets or the back of our heads anytime we took a trailside break.
+With a bit of forward motion, they quickly clear up and allow clear vision.

-The Sledge fits right in with the modern trend of huge-lensed, high-coverage models, and the sleek frame gives these glasses a similar look as some of the much more expensive sunglasses we tried out.
+The Sledge fits right in with the modern trend of huge-lensed, high-coverage models, and the sleek frame gives these glasses a similar look as some of the much more expensive sunglasses we tried.
 The mirrored smoke lens pops in bright light and stands out from standard tinted lenses.
-With frame color options ranging from matte black to crystal orange, Tifosi lets you decide for yourself just how flashy you want to be while out riding.
+With frame color options ranging from matte black to crystal orange, Tifosi lets you decide how flashy you want to be while riding.

-Normally when you get an inexpensive pair of sunglasses things like protective cases and extra lenses go out the window, but Tifosi pulled no punches with the Sledge.
-In addition to the three lens options, these glasses come with a hard, zippered case for storage and a microfiber bag for cleaning.
+Usually when you get an inexpensive pair of sunglasses, things like protective cases and extra lenses go out the window, but Tifosi pulled no punches with the Sledge.
+Beside the three lens options, these glasses come with a hard, zippered case for storage and a microfiber bag for cleaning.
 The case includes a padded, two-slot holder for the lenses that aren't in the glasses.
-We were hugely impressed that Tifosi included these small bonuses with such an affordable pair of glasses.
+We were hugely impressed that Tifosi had these small bonuses with such an affordable pair of glasses.

 We feel Tifosi provides a ton of value with the Sledge.
-After testing these in the field alongside some much more expensive models it was clear to us that you get a lot for your money.
-They aren't perfect, but they're super-versatile, well-thought-out glasses that won't break the bank or require additional lens purchases to be viable in a range of conditions.
-If you're looking for the absolute best performance available, we recommend looking at the top scorers in our review, but if you value a good deal these are absolutely the glasses for you.
+After testing these in the field alongside much more expensive models, it was clear you get a lot for your money.
+They aren't perfect, but they're super-versatile, well-thought-out glasses that won't break the bank or require additional lens purchases to be viable in various conditions.